Suggest a Songfact / Artistfact

-In this, Jay-Z says he is "Not Guilty," referring to an incident in December, 1999 where he was accused of stabbing a record producer at a New York City nightclub.
-After this came out, he was found guilty and sentenced to probation.
+In this, Jay-Z says he is "Not Guilty," referring to an incident in December 1999 where he was accused of stabbing a record producer at a New York City nightclub.
+After this song came out, he was found guilty and sentenced to probation.

 This samples "I Want You Back